cedar-breaks-amphitheater

 The Hike: Spectra Point Trail

-This 2-mile trail snakes along the rim of Cedar Breaks’ and provides continuous, unobstructed views over its stunning red rock amphitheater.
+This 2-mile trail snakes along the rim of Cedar Breaks and provides continuous, unobstructed views over its stunning red rock amphitheater.
 The trail is at a high elevation (around 10,000 feet), so even the summer months bring cool temperatures, making it a refreshing escape from the desert heat below.
 If you’re coming from sea-level (like we were), you’ll definitely feel the altitude along the short stretches of up-hill on your way back to the trailhead.

 One of the main highlights of Spectra Point Trail is the 1,600-year-old bristlecone pine tree that marks the halfway point.
-Parched and withered, these trees stand resolutely
+Parched and withered, these trees stand resolutely along the edge of the amphitheater.
+Their slow growth results in dense wood that resists rot, insects, and erosion.

 When you finish the hike, take in another expansive view at Supreme Point Overlook and check out the thoughtfully designed Cedar Breaks Visitor Center that’s located at the Spectra Point Trailhead.